isotopp/isotopp.github.io/content/posts/2024-03-03-dynamically-loading-classes-in-java.md

 ```

 Each submodule then needs to have its own `pom.xml`, will produce its own `target/` directory with its own `.jar` file.
-We are not trying to bundle all these files into one "fat" jar, because that was not required.
+We are not trying to bundle all these files into one "fat" jar because that was not required.

 In order to be able to define submodules, we also need to specify a `<packaging />` method.
 The default is `jar`,
 but for submodules we need to use `pom`.

 # `Dependent.java`

-The class `Dependent` is a simple "Hellom, world!" style program.
+The class `Dependent` is a simple "Hello, world!" style program.
 It looks like this:

 ```java